 Module code: STFM621 Semester 2 NQF level 8

 Module name: Design of Experiments and Sampling

+Module outcomes

+Upon the completion of this module, the student should be able to:

-- design a sample survey;
+design a sample survey;

-- determine the right sample size for a sample survey, while
+determine the right sample size for a sample survey, while

-- minimise the cost function; and
+minimise the cost function; and

-- optimise the allocation of sample size.
+optimise the allocation of sample size.

 Module code: STFM671 Year module NQF level 8

 Module name: Research project

-Upon the completion of this module, the student should be able to conduct and report on an independent research.
+Module outcomes Upon the completion of this module, the student should be able to conduct and report on an independent research.

-Module code: STOM611 Year module NQF level 8 Module name: Optimization 1
+Module code: STOM611 Year module NQF level 8

+Module name: Optimization 1

-- apply linear, parametric and integer programming to solve real-life problems; - define the decision variables used in optimisation; - · derive the formulae used in optimisation; - identify data to be used in optimisation; and - · recommend the optimal allocation of resources.
+Module outcomes Upon the completion of this module, the student should be able to: apply linear, parametric and integer programming to solve real-life p define the decision variables used in optimisation; derive the formulae used in optimisation; identify data to be used in optimisation; and recommend the optimal allocation of resources. roblems;

-Module code: STOM612 Year module NQF level 8 Module name: Network Analysis
+Module code: STOM612 Year module NQF level 8

+Module name: Network Analysis

+Module outcomes